raihaninfo/RESTful-web-services-in-go/README.md

 | DELETE    | Deletes the given resource                           | 200      | 404      |
 | OPTIONS   | Fetches all available REST operations                | 200      | -        |

+> The numbers in the Success and Failure columns of the preceding table are HTTP status codes.